kserve/kserve/docs/samples/multimodelserving/benchmark/BENCHMARK.md

         - Comparing the queue-proxy usage
             - The traditional model serving queue-proxies used `352 CPU` and `176 GB`
             - Multi-model serving queue-proxies used `6 CPU` and `3 GB`
-    - Adding/removing models in multi-model serving causes new revisions to be generated without the previous being removed which can be harmful to etcd when deploying thousands of models
+    - Adding/removing models in multi-model serving causes new configmap versions to be generated without ETCD getting the chance to remove the previous versions.
+This can exhaust the memory of ETCD in case of deploying thousands of models
         - Should consider an external storage to store models

 ## Performance Test